cloudflare/cloudflare-docs/content/rules/url-forwarding/bulk-redirects/reference/parameters.md

 - **Target URL** {{<type>}}String{{</type>}}

     - API field name: `target_url`.
-    - The URL where the client will be redirected to when there is a match for the URL Redirect.
+    - The URL where the client will be redirected to when there is a match for the URL redirect.
 This property is mandatory.
 The maximum length of the target URL is 32 KB.
     - The value must be a valid URL.
 The final target URL depends on the values of the **Preserve query string** and **Preserve path suffix** parameters.
     - For more information on the supported URL components, refer to [Supported URL components](/rules/url-forwarding/bulk-redirects/reference/url-components/).

 - **Subpath matching** {{<type>}}Boolean{{</type>}}

     - API field name: `subpath_matching`.
-    - If true, the current redirect will apply the subpath matching algorithm to the request URL when determining if there is a match for the current URL Redirect.
+    - If true, the current redirect will apply the subpath matching algorithm to the request URL when determining if there is a match for the current URL redirect.
 The default value is `false`.
-    - For example, a URL Redirect from `/my-folder/` to `/other-folder/` with **Subpath matching** enabled will also redirect a request from `/my-folder/item` to `/other-folder/item`.
+    - For example, a URL redirect from `/my-folder/` to `/other-folder/` with **Subpath matching** enabled will also redirect a request from `/my-folder/item` to `/other-folder/item`.
 However, the redirect will only include the `item` part when **Preserve path suffix** is true.
 Refer to **Preserve path suffix** for details.
     - For more information, refer to [Matching the source URL of redirects](/rules/url-forwarding/bulk-redirects/how-it-works/#matching-the-source-url-of-redirects).

 - **Include subdomains** {{<type>}}Boolean{{</type>}}